Man checking scalp for hair loss

 If you experience any of these symptoms, consult with your doctor.
 Then make an appointment with your hair care specialist.
 It’s our goal to help you look your best and consult you through your options.

-man checking scalp for balding
+man checking his scalp for signs of hair loss

 Hair Loss Causes